cresset-template/cresset/README.md

 run the following two commands, where `train` is the default service name in the provided `docker-compose.yaml` file.

+0. Read the `docker-compose.yaml` file and set variables to appropriate values (First time only).
 1. `docker compose up -d train`
 2. `docker compose exec train /bin/bash`